jfstgermain/knox-mpu/README.md

 A Node.js client designed to make large file uploads to Amazon S3 via the [MultiPartUpload API](http://docs.amazonwebservices.com/AmazonS3/latest/dev/sdksupportformpu.html) simple and easy.
 It's built on top of the excellent [Knox](https://github.com/LearnBoost/knox) library from the guys over at LearnBoost.

+Added: keep part in memory instead of being written to disk

 ### Features

 * Simple and easy to use